| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 Aas et al. (2021)

-, and also discusses "independence"
+"gaussian", "copula", and also discusses "independence".

-Redelmeier et al. (2020) introduces the approach "ctree"
+Redelmeier et al. (2020) introduces the approach "ctree".

 Olsen et al. (2022) introduces the "vaeac"